 Although all of these states in which Randolph and Susanna lived—Virginia, North Carolina, Tennessee, and Kentucky—practiced slavery, Randolph and his descendants appear not to have owned slaves.

 Randolph and Susanna, like many of the Lawsons of the southern Appalachian hill country, had many children.
 Their first child, Elizabeth “Millie”, was born June 10, 1786, in Montgomery County, Virginia, living there until 1797.
 She moved with her parents when an infant southwest to the Cumberland Plateau, in northeast Tennessee.
-Here she lived until her death in 1838.
+Here she lived until her death.
 She married Joseph Phillips and would die in Scott County, Tennessee in 1838.